 eCommerce, mCommerce and personalisation

-According to Statista’s market and consumer data, the eCommerce industry in South Africa is expected to reach approximately R62m in revenue in 2020 and grow by 10% each year.
+According to a recent e-Commerce market analysis report, the eCommerce industry in South Africa generated over R60 billion in 2020 and will grow by 10% each year.
 And with a projected total of 31.6 million local users by 2024, it’s clear that online shopping is only going to become more commonplace as time goes on.

 Global research also reveals that online shopping is shifting from desktop to mobile.
 Mobile commerce (mCommerce) is on the rise, with mobile bringing in 46% of the sector’s revenue, compared to 25% from desktop and 9% from tablets.